The History of Rummy

 Another variation is Robber’s Rummy.
 The catch: Melds can not only be added to but entirely rearranged.

 This wide variety shows that Rummy is nowadays one of the most popular card games with a growing fanbase.
-Have a go and enjoy the game!
+So now that you know the history of Rummy, why not have a go at playing Rummy online today!